drillby/automatization_of_pc/README.md

 * Shell script that will run local server for Spotify and will open wanted web page
 * Shell script that will take param and return google search results with given params
 * Create function for creating tekore.cfg
-* Add playing on more devi at once
+* Add playing on more devices at once (currently not possible because of Spotify's API configuration)

 ## ISSUES:
 * None